 Criminal Justice Advocacy - The Criminal Justice Advocacy Program is the only one of its kind in the state of New Jersey that provides alternatives to incarceration on behalf of individuals with developmental disabilities who are defendants in the criminal justice system through advocacy, case management, education and training.

 The Family Institute - The Family Institute is dedicated to providing timely information, advocacy, support and training to family members that have a loved one with an intellectual and developmental disability.

 Governmental Affairs - The Director of Governmental Affairs works collaboratively with the Legislature and the Administration to insure that the well-being of individuals with intellectual and developmental disabilities is a priority both legislatively and in each fiscal budget.

-Mainstreaming Medical Care - The Director of the Mainstreaming Medical Care Program advocates for quality health care for people with developmental disabilities and monitors and advocates for changes in Medicaid and Medicare that affect individuals with developmental disabilities.
+Health Care Advocacy - The Director of the Health Care Advocacy Program advocates for quality health care for people with intellectual and developmental disabilities and monitors and advocates for changes in Medicaid and Medicare that affect individuals with intellectual and developmental disabilities.

 Project HIRE - Project HIRE is an employment and training program for adults with developmental disabilities and provides training services designed to assist schools in developing and implementing quality transition plans for students in special education programs.

 Self Advocacy - The New Jersey Self Advocacy Project supports individuals with intellectual and developmental disabilities in learning the skills necessary to speak for themselves, organizing around issues of importance to them, and working collectively on projects of their choosing.